AnYpku/usercode/WGammaAnalysis/README.txt

 ##############################
 2.2) DDBkgTemplateMethod
-- class TTemplatesRandCone estimates background using data driven template method
+- class TTemplates estimates background using data driven template method
 - is capable to to estimate background not only for analysis binning but for any binning (phoSCEta, WMt etc).
-However it only can be used for DDBkgEstimation and PrepareYields) the class is developed to be independent from the rest of the framework and is initiated from FullChain with AuxTemplatesRandCone.C
+However it only can be used for DDBkgEstimation and PrepareYields) the class is developed to be independent from the rest of the framework and is initiated from FullChain with AuxTemplates.C

 ##############################
 2.3) PrepareYields